transcending1/Review/admin/subpage/modules/module_doc/DBSCAN Clustering.md

 ### 2.eps
-+ Description

-The maximum distance between two samples for one to be considered as in the neighborhood of the other.
-This is not a maximum bound on the distances of points within a cluster.
-This is the most important DBSCAN parameter to choose appropriately for your data set and distance function.
+'The maximum distance between two samples for one to be considered\n            as in the neighborhood of the other.
+This is not a maximum bound\n            on the distances of points within a cluster.
+This is the most\n            important DBSCAN parameter to choose appropriately for your data set\n            and distance function.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |